HOW TO START YOUR PROJECT

 SETTING YOUR GOALS

 An Endeavour, we don’t believe that there is a single approach that is a “silver bullet” to meet all building needs at all times in all places.
-Anybody who doesn’t admit that their particular approach to green building has flaws and drawbacks is not being honest with you (or themselves!).
+Anybody who doesn’t admit that their green housing ideas have flaws and drawbacks is not being honest with you (or themselves!).
 No approach or material or system is perfect, but the advantages can line up with your ideals and the disadvantages can be things that you can easily live with.
 You need to know what’s important to you if you want to choose wisely.

 You need to be very clear about your own objectives so you can make informed and consistent choices — from initial site selection through building your design and construction team to specific material and system decisions.
 Setting firm and appropriate goals at the outset of your project is the only way to articulate your ambitions and measure your results.